0Badwa/DACHnews/README.md

 This system explicitly **does not**:

 - Perform real-time AI inference in user-facing request paths
-- Allow AI outputs to bypass validation gates
+- Allow AI outputs to bypass validation boundaries
-- Allow AI to mutate runtime or persistent state directly
+- Allow AI to mutate runtime or persistent state autonomously
-- Perform autonomous decision-making without validation
+- Perform probabilistic self-correction
-- Execute speculative retries that affect user-visible behavior
-- Infer intent or fill missing data using AI
+- Infer missing intent or data using AI
-- Escalate privileges or access production credentials via AI
+- Escalate privileges or access credentials via AI
 - Replace human judgment with probabilistic outputs

 All non-deterministic behavior is intentionally excluded by design.